webmindml/.ddd/README.md

 Introduction to WebGPU Components with .ddd Abstraction<br />
 # Abstract<br />

 WebGPU is a cutting-edge web standard that enables developers to leverage the full capabilities of modern GPUs for graphics and compute tasks within web applications.
-To streamline the integration of WebGPU into web development it is useful to call an abstraction layer called ".ddd."
+To streamline the integration of WebGPU into web development as a components library to the client GPU it is useful to call an abstraction layer called ".ddd."
 This proposal presents an overview of the .ddd abstraction, explaining its role as a mediator between WebGPU components and the application.
 By encapsulating complex WebGPU functionalities, .ddd simplifies development, enhances maintainability, and ensures cross-platform consistency.<br />
 # Background<br />

 WebGPU is a powerful technology that opens up new possibilities for immersive and interactive web experiences.
 However, directly working with WebGPU's low-level API can be challenging, especially for web developers accustomed to higher-level abstractions.
 The .ddd abstraction class addresses this concern by providing a user-friendly interface for interacting with WebGPU components.<br />